 The service usually lasts around 35 minutes.
 Refreshments are served afterwards for all in the Parish Hall.

-At the Sunday High Mass worshippers appreciate the fullness of St Margaret’s Anglo-Catholic tradition.
+At the Sunday Sung Mass worshippers appreciate the fullness of St Margaret’s Anglo-Catholic tradition.
 Choral music is sung and led by St Margaret’s Choir, with the Organ.

 The service is full of colour and ritual, and incense is used.
 A homily is preached and the people receive Holy Communion.

-Some members of our congregation travel very significant distances to worship at St Margaret’s High Mass “in the beauty of holiness.”
+Some members of our congregation travel very significant distances to worship at St Margaret’s Sung Mass “in the beauty of holiness.”

 The service usually lasts between 60 and 75 minutes.
 Refreshments are served afterwards in the Parish Hall.

 On most Sunday evenings St Margaret’s Choir leads the traditional service of Evensong from the Book of Common Prayer.
 The service has a “cathedral style” with the Choir singing the psalm, canticles and anthem, as well as leading the hymns.
 A homily may be preached.

 For the congregation this is a beautiful reflective service which normally lasts around 50 minutes.
 On Major Feast Days Evensong may be concluded with Benediction of the Blessed Sacrament.